-According to tradition, the Meru once lived in a state of slavery under a people called ‘antu ba nguu ntuune’ – meaning Red People.
+According to tradition, the Meru once lived in a state of slavery under ‘antu ba nguu ntuune’ – the Red People.
 The Red People were powerful and often harsh.
-No one knows for sure though who they actually were.
+No one knows exactly who they were.

-Others suggest that it may have been Mbwara Matanga on the western peninsula of Manda Island in the Lamu archipelago, off the North East Coast of Kenya.
-Others still posit that it may have been in Yemen or in some other place on the other side of the Red Sea.
+Others nevertheless suggest Mbwara Matanga on the western peninsula of Manda Island in the Lamu archipelago, off the North East Coast of Kenya.
+Others suggest Yemen or some other place on the other side of the Red Sea.

 Whatever the exact location, this state of bondage lasted until the leader of the Red People started killing all of Meru’s male children immediately after birth.

-But one child, apparently very handsome, escaped this fate, having been kept hidden in the riverside in a basket his mother had made.
+But one child, apparently very handsome, escaped this fate, having been kept hidden by the riverside in a basket his mother had made.
 As a result, the prodigal child became known as ‘Mwithe’, the Hidden One.
-Mwithe, who later became known as Koomenjwe or Muthurui, grew up to become a very great prophet and a spiritual leader of the Meru.
+Mwithe, who later became known as Koomenjwe or Muthurui, grew up to become a very prominent prophet and a spiritual leader of the Meru.

 Assisted by another elder called Kauro-Beechau, Mwithe organised a council of wise elders to lead the Meru out of bondage.
-They went to the leader of the Red People and asked to be set free.
-The leader agreed, but on condition that 5 nearly impossible tasks be successfully performed by the Meru before their freedom was guaranteed.
-These tasks are listed below:
+They turned to the leader of the Red People and asked to be set free.
+The leader agreed, but only if they completed five tasks.
+These tasks seemed next to impossible:

 - The first task required them to produce a shoe that had hair on both sides.
 As shoes were normally made from leather, this took some thinking, until Koomenjwe told the people to cut the dewlap of a bull.
-Before it was completely severed, it was stitched on the side that had been cut.
-By the time the bull recovered, the lap had made the shoe that was required.
-But when they took it to their masters, it was rejected and the Meru were given a second task.
+Before completely severing it, they stitched the cut side.
+Once the bull had recovered, the shoe had been made.
+Yet the slaver’s master rejected it and gave the Meru a second task.

-- The second task was to provide a steer (or an ox) that produced diatomite (a very fine chalk).
+- The second task was to provide a steer (or an ox) that produced diatomite (very fine chalk).
 Koomenjwe advised them to feed a calf on milk and eventually it started passing out white dung.
-According to Jens Finke, 2 different versions are given: the steer was to produce white dung, and so they fed it on chalk; in the second version the ox is replaced with an elephant.
-Nonetheless, the successful completion of this task was also rejected by the Red People, and the Meru were given a third task to do.
+Jens Finke gives two different versions.
+In the first version, the steer needed to produce white dung, so they fed it chalk.
+In the second version, an elephant replaced the ox.
+Nonetheless, the Red People also rejected the results.
+They instead gave a third almost impossible task.

-- The third task required them to remove a fruit from a very deep pit, without piercing it or having anyone descend into the pit to pick it up.
+- The third task required them to remove fruit placed in a very deep pit, without piercing it.
+It meant someone needed to descend into the pit to pick it up.
 Koomenjwe advised the people to fill the pit with water until it overflowed and the fruit floated out.
-This was a success although it too was rejected.
+They succeeded!
+Regardless, the Red people did not concede.

 - The next test required them to kill all the elders until their blood flowed like run-off during the rains.
-Koomenjwe advised that the elders be hidden and all old livestock – cows, goats, sheep and donkeys – be killed instead.
-When that was done their blood was enough to flow as the enemies wanted.
-But the success of this test was not accepted either.
+Kooomenjwe recommended hiding the elders and killing all old livestock (cows, goats, sheep, and donkeys).
+After that, their blood could flow as the enemies desired.
+However, the success of this test did not lead to a Red approval.

-In order to have an opportunity to make good their escape, Koomenjwe went to ask the Red People to give them 8 days to complete the task.
+To ensure their escape, Koomenjwe asked the Red People to give them eight days to finish the job.
 He said the Meru were making charcoal from people’s hair because it was the type of charcoal that was required to make the spear.

 The enemies granted the request.
-Koomenjwe organised the first group of old people, because they could not walk fast and they were grouped together with the older livestock that had remained.
+Koomenjwe organised the first group of old people because they could not walk fast.
+He grouped them together with the older livestock that had remained.

-The second group was made up of mothers and children and the third group consisted of young people and young livestock.
-Keeping the rear were the warriors, well armed and ready for battle.
+Mothers and children made up the second group.
+The third group consisted of young people and young livestock.
+In the rear were the warriors, well-armed and ready for battle.
 The three groups were, according to some versions, the ancestors of the three main Meru clans from which all other clans descend.

 The exodus took place at night.
-The warriors collected a very big heap of dry dung and animal droppings and set it on fire with all the houses.
+The warriors gathered a very large pile of dry dung and animal droppings and set them all ablaze along with all the houses.

-Meanwhile, Koomenjwe had gone to explain to the masters that the fire they were seeing was being used for making the spear which would be ready by noon the following day.
+Meanwhile, Koomenjwe had returned to explain to the masters that the fire they were seeing was being used for making the spear.
+He assured them he would deliver the spear by noon the following day.
 After that, he returned.

-The following day the enemies waited for the spear, but it was never brought.
-The Meru had gone.
+The enemies waited for the spear the next day, but it never appeared.
+The Meru had vanished.
 During their exodus, the Meru reached a very large body of water which they called Mbwaa.

-Here, they suffered a lot (presumably from their pursuers, or possibly from malnourishment), so much so that a sacrifice had to be made to seek answers which could only be obtained from reading human entrails.
+Here, they suffered a lot (presumably from their pursuers, or possibly from malnourishment).
+As a result, they needed a sacrifice to seek answers.
+It turned out they could only get the answers by reading human entrails.

-There are 2 main versions of this sacrifice.
-The first has it that the Meru elders went to a prophet called Mugwe for help.
+Two main versions of this sacrifice exist.
+The first says that the Meru elders turned to a prophet called Mugwe for help.
 The name Mugwe later became the word to describe all prophets and leaders.

-Mugwe asked for 3 young men to sacrifice themselves.
-The 3 volunteers were named Gaita, Kiuma and Muthetu, after whom the 3 main Meru clans are named (all other clans stem from these).
-When the sacrifice had been concluded, Mugwe instructed the people on how to escape successfully.
+Mugwe asked three young men named Gaita, Kiuma, and Muthetu to sacrifice themselves.
+From them the three main Meru clans came into existense (all other clans stem from these).
+When Mugwe concluded the sacrifice, he instructed the people on how to escape successfully.

-The second main version of the sacrifice story says that by then, Koomenjwe was called Muthurui, and it was he who came up with a solution.
-He had carried out his divination by examining the entrails of cows, goats and other animals, but all without success.
-As he wondered what to do, it dawned on him that the situation could only be saved by examining the entrails of a human being.
+The second main version of the sacrifice story says that by then, Koomenjwe, called Muthurui, came up with a solution.
+He had carried out divination by examining the entrails of cows, goats, and other animals, but all without success.
+As he wondered what to do, it dawned on him that the situation needed examining the entrails of a human being.

 Fr.
-Ngagah talks of a conversation between Muthurui and the Meru elders that goes like this:
+Ngagah talks of a conversation between Muthurui and the Meru elders that began like this: